OpenBazaar/spvwallet/README.md

 ## Synchronization overview

-At startup addresses are gathered from the DNS seeds and it will maintain one or more connections (determined by the MAX_PEERS constant.
+At startup addresses are gathered from the DNS seeds and it will maintain one or more connections (determined by the MAX_PEERS constant).
 It first asks for headers, providing the last known header, then loops through asking for headers until it receives an empty header message, which signals that headers are fully synchronized.

 After header synchronization is complete, it requests merkle blocks starting at the last db height recorded in state.
 If the height is zero it requests from the last checkpoiint.
 Bloom filters are generated for the addresses and utxos known to the wallet.
 If too many false positives are received, a new filter is generated and sent.
 Once the merkle blocks have been received up to the header height, the wallet is considered synchronized and it will listen for new inv messages from the remote node.